Giulia Farnese

-Giulia spent most of her later years governing the castle of Carbognano, previously a property which Alexander had given to her husband.
+Farnese spent most of her later years governing the castle of Carbognano, previously a property which Alexander had given to her husband.
 She died in 1524 in Rome at the residence belonging to Alessandro, who would later be elected Pope Paul III.

 Lorenzo Pucci described her as "most lovely to behold".
 Cesare Borgia, the son of Alexander VI, described her as having "dark colouring, black eyes, round face and a particular ardor".

 Biography

 Family

-Giulia Farnese was born in Canino, then within the Papal States, to Pier Luigi Farnese, Signore di Montalto (1435–1487), and his wife, Giovanna Caetani.
-One earlier member of the Caetani dynasty was Pope Boniface VIII (1294–1303).
+Giulia Farnese was born in Canino, then within the Papal States, to Pier Luigi I Farnese (c.
+1435 - November 1487), Lord of Capodimonte, Musignano, Valentano, Gradoli, Piansano, Canino and Abbazia al Ponte, Papal Vicar of Canino in 1466, and his wife (Ischia, March 1464) Giovanna called Giovannella Caetani of the Dukes of Sermoneta, a member of the Caetani family which had produced Pope Gelasius II and Pope Boniface VIII, and paternal granddaughter of Ranuccio Farnese the Elder, and wife Agnese Monaldeschi.
 Giulia had four siblings.
-Her oldest brother, Alessandro, was a notary who embarked on an ecclesiastical career.
-Her second brother, Bartolomeo, became Lord of Montalto in Alessandro's place, married Iolanda Monaldeschi, and had issue.
-Her third brother, Angelo, was a lord, married Lella Orsini, and had female issue.
-Her other sibling was a sister, Girolama.
+Her older brother, Alessandro, was a notary who embarked on an ecclesiastical career.
+Her granduncle, Bartolomeo, became Lord of Montalto in Alessandro's place, married Iolanda Monaldeschi, and had issue.
+Her eldest brother, Angelo, was a lord, married Lella Orsini, and had female issue.
+Her other siblings were sisters, Girolama and Beatrice (Canino, 1469 - Viterbo, 1507), Benedictine nun in 1480, Abbess of San Bernardino Monastery of Viterbo in 1490.

 At the age of fourteen, Giulia was sent to Rome by her mother in order to complete an education in the hopes of integrating herself into the Roman aristocracy.